 redsally’s sally huguenin has been a practising textile designer/ maker since the age of 6.

-her jewellery features recycled nylon-coated stainless steel cable, which comes from remnants produced when hanging other people’s artworks at Wangaratta Art Gallery. playing with these scraps of cable was an important catalyst in the development of the current redsally jewellery style, way back in 2006.
+Her jewellery features recycled nylon-coated stainless steel cable, which came from remnants produced when hanging other people’s artworks at Wangaratta Art Gallery.
+Playing with these scraps of cable was an important catalyst in the development of the redsally jewellery style, way back in 2006.

-in recent years sally has reignited an old love for 3d textile sculpture, focusing on capturing and amplifying the beauty of native Australian birds & marsupials. commonly considered too kitsch, sally is reclaiming some of these Aussie icons from the tourist gift shops while highlighting how spunky they are! as with the jewellery pieces, the sculptures use surface design techniques including printing & embroidery on recycled fabrics, all painstakingly assembled by hand.
+More recently, Sally has reignited an old love for 3d textile sculpture, focusing on capturing and amplifying the beauty of native Australian birds & marsupials. commonly considered too kitsch, Sally is reclaiming some of these Aussie icons from the tourist gift shops while highlighting how spunky they are! as with the jewellery pieces, the sculptures use surface design techniques including printing & embroidery on recycled fabrics, all painstakingly assembled by hand.

-sally regularly undertakes commissions for bespoke pieces of jewellery & soft sculpture, often using materials supplied by the client. a redsally piece is an innovative way to preserve a special piece of clothing or fabric for posterity.
+Sally happily undertakes commissions for bespoke pieces of jewellery & soft sculpture, often using materials supplied by the client.
+A redsally piece is an innovative way to preserve a special piece of clothing or fabric for posterity.

 While some materials are too gorgeous to only use once, each piece remains individual due to the nature of the hand construction and different combinations of materials.

 [ngg src=”galleries” ids=”3″ display=”pro_sidescroll”]